IDMNYU/IdeationPrototyping_LadyK_Spring24/SketchBook_wk6.md

 ###### Read

-* Drawing Ideas ch 2 p.98 - 115; Study & Read
+* Drawing Ideas ch 2 p.86 - 91; Study & Read

-###### Sketch: Human figures & Hands + Interactions
+###### Sketch: Rotation, Ellipses, Rotational Profiles + Human figures

-- Sketchbook warm up: draw a set of a Stick Figure, Starfish person, and Bobular figure.
-These are a crew.
-Draw the crew in 3 different configurations and positions.
-Have the first one be standing.
-Then perhaps the next crew configuration: one bends to the side to their toes, another leans back, another leans forward (but is viewed from the side).
-Draw your own crew configuration for the last one.
+ - Sketchbook: Imagine (or use a real-life example of) a coffee cup in front of you.
+Draw the opening/top of the coffee cup, from different vantage points relative to our body.
+Looking down at the top.
+Having that cup at our lips.
+Move it left.
+Move it right.
+Draw a half page of ellipse (the top of the cup) from different angles.
+See the red box.
+Practice in the air first.
+Watch your shoulder positions.
+Draw it clockwise and counter clock wise.

-- Sketchbook warm up: Draw your own set of 5 custom figures.
-Each being different.
-Play with different geographic shapes for the body, arms, and leds
+- Sketchbook: Do the "Crash Course: Drawing an Ellipse"

-- Take one of your crew (or two) and show them in motion.
-Use arrows and draw a series of "frames" showing the action, gesture and direction.
-Watch your curves of your shape.
+- Sketchbook: Do the "Crash Course: Constructing Cyclinders"

-- Fill half a page showing this character in a variety of positions and movements (20+ positions).
-These are meant to be kinda quick and easy, once you get your bearing.
+- Sketchbook: Do the "Crash Course: Rotational Profiles"